codesoap/pres/README.md

 - Although the data and parity shards can take at least three bit-flips without becoming unrestorable, two bit-flips can already destroy the header.
+- Changes in the filename or other meta-data are not prevented.

 # File Format Example
 ```